Arranging a burial or cremation

 Public health burials

-We have a responsibility to arrange a funeral for anyone who dies (excluding if they die in hospital) when no other suitable arrangements can be made.
+Under the Public Health Act 1984 we have a responsibility to arrange a funeral for anyone who dies in the district (excluding if they die in hospital) when no other suitable arrangements can be made.
 This usually means:

 - when no relatives can be found or

-- there are no relatives willing or able to make arrangements
+- there are no relatives able to make arrangements

-If any funeral arrangements have already been made, such as instructions to a funeral director, we will not be responsible for any costs incurred.
-You may be able to get a Funeral Payment to help pay for costs if you're on a low income and claiming certain benefits.
+If any funeral arrangements have already been made, such as instructions to a funeral director, we can’t take over the funeral or part fund it.
+You may be able to get help with funeral costs if you're on a low income and claiming certain benefits.

 If the person didn't leave a will and there is no known next of kin, we will refer estates with money over £500 (minus our costs) to the Treasury Solicitor.

-To find out more about public health burials please contact our Environmental Health team.
+To find out more about public health burials please call 01227 862 202 or contact our Environmental Health team.